-(232.)
-The projections chiefly used in maps are the orthographic, stereographic, and Mercator's.
-In the orthographic projection, every point of the hemisphere is referred to its diametral plane or base, by a perpendicular let fall on it, so that the representation of the hemisphere we must conceive an eye to be placed at E, one extremity of a diameter, ECB, of the sphere, and to view the concave surface of the sphere, every point of which, as P, is referred to the diametral plane ADF, perpendicular to EB by the visual line PME.
+(233.)
+The stereographic projection is in great measure free from this defect.
+To understand this projection, we must conceive an eye to be placed at E, one extremity of a diameter, ECB, of the sphere, and to view the concave surface of the sphere, every point of which, as P, is referred to the diametral plane ADF, perpendicular to EB by the visual line PME.
 The stereographic projection of a sphere, then, is a true perspective representation of its concavity on a diametral plane; and, as such, it possesses some singularly elegant geometrical properties, of which we shall state one or two of the principal.